Closing Date: 12th December, 2025

 Qualification requirements must be met by the closing date of this announcement.
 Qualification claims will be subject to verification.

-Applicants should be able to efficiently produce quality legal analyses of complex and novel issues, exercise sound legal judgment, prioritize competing assignments, and work effectively independently, as part of a team, and across work units.
+Applicants should be able to efficiently produce quality legal analyses of complex and novel issues, exercise sound legal judgment, synthesize information from a broad array of sources, prioritize competing assignments, and work effectively independently, as part of a team, and across work units.
 Applicants should be detail-oriented and have a strong interest in supporting and providing stellar client services to diverse program offices, including law enforcement officers, policymakers, attorneys, and agency senior leadership, and must be able to tailor communications to a particular audience.
 Applicants should be able to take initiative and work in a reliable, decisive, and professional manner.
-Applicants should possess the following characteristics and competencies: integrity, sound professional judgment, organizational skills, decisiveness, initiative, stellar client services, the ability to function independently and cooperatively, and superior written and oral advocacy skills.
+Applicants should possess the following characteristics and competencies: integrity, sound professional judgment, organizational skills, decisiveness, initiative, stellar client services, the ability to function independently and cooperatively, and strong written and oral communication skills.

 Bar Membership: You must be an active member in good standing of the bar of a U.S. state, a territory of the United States, or the District of Columbia.